ZiClaud/Iremi-Breathing-App/README.md

 - [x] Theme and logo
 - [x] Add darkmode
-- [ ] Insert "Quicksand" font or some other better font
+- [ ] Insert "Quicksand" font or some other, better font

 # Extras